zenex/pocket_php/README.md

     $ sudo pacman -S nginx php php-fpm php-fpm php-sqlite php-gd sqlitebrowser sqlite
     ```

-2. Clone the pcoket_php repository and set the server permissions
+2. Clone the pocket_php repository and set the server permissions
    Note that both the webserver and the php-fpm daemon must have read & write permissions on the project folder.

     ```sh